Find a Qualified Attorney Near You

 What Constitutes Child Abuse? |

-It's considered child abuse for any parent, guardian, or other individual responsible for the care of a child to act (or fail to act) in a way that causes serious injury to the child.
-Serious injuries include (but aren't limited to):
+Under Virginia law, child abuse occurs when a child’s parent, foster parent, guardian, or other individual responsible for the care of the child acts (or fails to act) in a way that causes serious injury to the child.
+This may include physical abuse that causes a physical injury, emotional injury, or mental injury.
+Serious injuries include (but aren’t limited to):

 |